jlparkI/AntPack/docs/scoring_background.rst

 model cluster that's most similar to a sequence of interest and then sampling from this model cluster.

+What we have found most useful is to plot the probability of each residue given the closest cluster(s) to a sequence.
+This quickly identifies residues that are unusual in human antibodies given the rest of the sequence and is a good way to identify positions with low humanness that may pose developability issues.
+The examples illustrate how to do this.

 What is a good humanness score? or, how human do I need to be?
 ---------------------------------------------------------------